Frequently Asked Questions

 From a social aspect, there are various sports teams and other groups that trainees can join such as the football team, netball team and the HSF choir aptly named Choral Testimony.

-Yes, you’ll submit your preferences before each seat rotation along with supporting comments as to why you’ve selected those preferences (e.g. you might have a particular sector interest that you want to explore).
+Yes, you’ll be able to tailor your Trainee Associate Programme by sector interest and we offer flexibility around seat selection.
+You’ll submit your preferences before each seat rotation along with supporting comments as to why you’ve selected those preferences (e.g. you might have a particular sector interest that you want to explore).
 It’s compulsory to undertake one dispute and two transactional seats during your training contract.